AlexiaChen/awesome-stars/README.md

 ## Jupyter Notebook

+- [facebookresearch/co-tracker](https://github.com/facebookresearch/co-tracker) – CoTracker is a model for tracking any point (pixel) on a video.
 - [liltom-eth/llama2-webui](https://github.com/liltom-eth/llama2-webui) – Run any Llama 2 locally with gradio UI on GPU or CPU from anywhere (Linux/Windows/Mac).
 Use `llama2-wrapper` as your local llama2 backend for Generative Agents/Apps.
 - [cgpotts/cs224u](https://github.com/cgpotts/cs224u) – Code for Stanford CS224u
 - [llSourcell/DoctorGPT](https://github.com/llSourcell/DoctorGPT) – DoctorGPT is an LLM that can pass the US Medical Licensing Exam.
 It works offline, it's cross-platform, & your health data stays private.